ash-project/ash/usage-rules.md

 - Create domain-specific actions rather than generic CRUD operations
 - Put business logic inside actions rather than in external modules
 - Use resources to model your domain entities
+- One folder in lib per domain, resources get broken out into folders if they have anything other than just the resource file
+- Everything is an action on a resource even cross resource flows.
+You can have a resource that just contains actions, just name it something after what the actions do.
+I.e `MyApp.Billing.MoneyFlows`
+- Put generic actions on that resource that do cross cutting things
+- Put important constants that are likely to be environment specific in config.exs

 ## Code Interfaces